Essay guidelines

 Decimal Structure

-It’s now time to fill in the sections on your essay outline.
+So we now have thesis statement and type of outline structure defined, it’s time to fill in the sections on your essay outline.

 - A topic sentence